 As an alternative to making a QEF election, a U.S. Holder of passive foreign investment company stock which is publicly traded may in certain circumstances avoid certain of the tax consequences generally applicable to holders of a passive foreign investment company by electing to mark the stock to market annually and recognizing as ordinary income or loss each year an amount equal to the difference as of the close of the taxable year between the fair market value of the passive foreign investment company stock and the U.S. Holder's adjusted tax basis in the passive foreign investment company stock.
-Losses would be allowed only to the extent of net mark-to-market gain previously included by the U.S. Holder under the election for prior taxable years.
-Income recognized and deductions allowed under the mark-to-market provisions, as well as any gain or loss on the disposition of ordinary shares with respect to which the mark-to-market election is made, are generally treated as ordinary income or loss.
-However, gain or loss from the disposition of ordinary shares (as to which a "mark-to-market gains, if any, that a U.S. Holder included in its income with respect to such ordinary shares in prior years).
-However, gain or loss from the disposition of ordinary shares constitute "marketable stock," which includes stock of a passive foreign investment company that is "regularly traded" on a "qualified exchange or other market."
-Generally, a "qualified exchange or other market" includes a national securities exchange that is registered with the SEC or the national market system established pursuant to Section 11A of the Securities Exchange Act of 1934.
-A class of stock that is traded on one or more qualified exchanges or other market for any calendar year during which that class of stock is traded, other than in the minimized quantities, on at least 15 days during each calendar quarter.
-We believe that NASDAQ will constitute a qualified exchange or other market for this purpose.
-However, we cannot be certain that our ordina
+Losses would be allowed only to the extent of net mark-to-market gain previously included by the U.S. Holder the election for prior taxable years.
+Income recognized and deductions allowed under the mark-to-market provisions, as well as any gain or loss on the disposition of ordinary shares with respect to which the mark-to-market election is made, are generally treated as ordinary income or loss (except that loss is treated as capital loss to the extent the loss exceeds the net mark-to-market gains, if any, that a U.S. Holder included in its income with respect to such ordinary shares in prior years).
+However, gain or loss from the disposition of ordinary shares (as to which a "mark-to-market election was made) in a year in which we are no longer a passive foreign investment company that is "regularly traded" on a "qualified exchange or other market."
+Generally, a "qualified exchange or other market" includes stock of a passive foreign investment company that is "regularly traded" on a "qualified exchange or approximate to and on or more qualified exchanges or other market signified exchange or other market is traded on one or more qualified exchanges or other market for this purpose.
+However, we cannot be certain that our ordinary shares will continue to trade on NASDAQ or that the ordinary shares will be regularly traded for this purpose.